subor/sdk/docs/en/faq.md

 1. The devkit I received has a single Toshiba HDD with wretched performance, is that final?

-    No, HDD performance issues with first batch of devkits are known issue and later systems will not have that HDD.
+    No, HDD performance problems with first batch of devkits are a known issue which later hardware revisions will correct.

 1. Input device (gamepad/keyboard/mouse)?